cicwi/flexDATA/docs/_sources/readme.md.txt

 * io:     read / write raw projection stacks (tiffs), parse settings file of the scanner to produce meta data.
 * array:  some utility functions compatible with large arrays mapped on disk (numpy.memmap)
-* scp:    wrapper around an SCP client that allows to recursevily copy folders across the network
+* scp:    wrapper around an SCP client that allows to recursively copy folders across the network
 * display:simple display routines for 3D arrays

 Typical code: